RobTillaart/PCA9635/README.md

 but one can also set a channel / LED fully ON or OFF.
 These functions are a fast way to switch multiple LEDs ON/OFF.

-The 4 registers LEDOUT0 ..
+The four registers LEDOUT0 ..
 LEDOUT3 each control 4 channels

 |  register  |  channels  |  mask layout  |  notes  |
 |:----------:|:----------:|:-------------:|:-------:|